 Full Guidelines for For-Credit Certificates (revised August 3, 2016)

-Guidelines for Discontinuing Certificate Programs (drafted June 2012)
+Guidelines for Suspending or Discontinuing Certificate Programs (administrative revision June 2018)

 Trends in Certificate Awards